Softvelum/mpeg2ts/README.md

 This product is released under MIT license.

-Please also take a look at our Nimble HTTP Streamer: https://wmspanel.com/nimble

-It's the HTTP streaming server capable of MP4 transmuxing to HLS in VOD mode as origin and re-streaming HLS as edge server.
+Please also take a look at our Nimble HTTP Streamer: https://wmspanel.com/nimble It's the HTTP streaming server capable of MP4 transmuxing to VOD HLS, UDP MPEG-TS to ABR HLS generation and also re-streaming HLS as edge server.